BioModelTools/ModelAnalysis/README.md

   - Functions
   - Other
 - Number of parameters
+- Model style
   - Fraction of reactions that contain the following patterns:
     - Add moiety: Reactant is a substring of a product.
     - Remove moiety: Product is a substring of a reactant.
     - Transfer moiety: One product is a substring of a reactant and another reactant appears as a product with the difference between the first reactant and product.
     - Add, remove, transfer Pi moiety: Looks for "p" at the beginning or end of a name.
     - Complex formation: At least two reactants appear as a substring ofone product.
     - Complex disassociation: Two products, when concatenated, form one reactant.
     - Catalyzed reaction: One or more species appears as both a reactant and a product.
+    - Numbered label
+    - Numbered constant corresponding to the label
 - Fraction of annotated model elements for the following:
   - species
   - reaction
   - parameters
+- Reaction network
-- Mean and standard deviation for reaction network paths from entry reaction to exit reaction
+  - Mean and standard deviation of path lengths
+  - Number of entry nodes
+  - Number of exit nodes
 - Number of compartments